mivaniv23/Misty-Robot/README.md

     ```
 4.  **Configure the Robot and API Keys**:
     *   Replace with the Misty robot's IP address.
-    *   Replace with your Google GenAI API key.
         ```python
         misty = Robot("<YOUR_IP_ADDRESS>")
         ```